peter88213/novelyst_templates/README.md

 # novelyst_templates

-A Story Template management plugin for [novelyst](https://peter88213.github.io/novelyst)
+A "Story Templates" manager plugin for [novelyst](https://peter88213.github.io/novelyst)

-Adds a 'Story Templates' entry to the 'Tools' menu to open a submenu for applying a story structure.
+Adds a **Story Templates** entry to the **Tools** menu to open a submenu for loading and saving the story structure.

 For more information, see the [project homepage](https://peter88213.github.io/novelyst_templates) with description and download instructions.